sergeykomlach/AdvancedBiometricPromptCompat/README.md

 Returns `false` and keep biometric auth on display if the app in Split-Screen mode, returns `true` and cancel active biometric auth otherwise

   `@ColorRes int getDialogMainColor()`  - returns dialog background color

- `boolean hasEnrolled()`  - returns `true` if any biometric enrolled

- `boolean isBiometricSensorPermanentlyLocked()`  - returns `true` if biometric permanently locked; Device lock-unlock or reboot required from the user

- `boolean isHardwareDetected()`   - returns `true` if any biometric hardware available

- `boolean isLockOut()`   - returns `true` if biometric temporarily locked; Usually need to wait for 30 seconds and the system will reset this lock

- `boolean isNewBiometricApi()`   - returns `true` if  BiometricPrompt API used

- `void openSettings(Activity)`  - Attempting to open the "Enroll biometric" settings screen

 **BiometricPromptCompat.Result**